-Longitudinal joints which have been left exposed for more than four (4) hours; the surface temperature has cooled to less than 175°F (80°C); or are irregular, damaged, uncompacted or otherwise defective shall be cut back with a cutting wheel or pavement saw a maximum of 3 inches (75 mm) to expose a clean, sound, uniform vertical surface for the full depth of the course.
+Longitudinal joints which are have been left exposed for more than four (4) hours; the surface temperature has cooled to less than 175°F (80°C); or are irregular, damaged, uncompacted or otherwise defective shall be cut back with a cutting wheel or pavement saw a maximum of 3 inches (75 mm) to expose a clean, sound, uniform vertical surface for the full depth of the course.
 All cutback material and any laitance produced from cutting joints shall be removed from the project.
-Asphalt tack coat in accordance with P-603 shall be applied to the clean, dry joint prior to placing any additional fresh asphalt against the joint.
+An asphalt tack coat or other product approved by the RPR shall be applied to the clean, dry joint prior to placing any additional fresh asphalt against the joint.
 The cost of this work shall be considered incidental to the cost of the asphalt.

-401-4.15 Saw-cut grooving.
-Saw-cut grooves shall be provided as specified in Item P-621.
+403-4.14 Saw-cut grooving.
+Saw-cut grooving is not required.

-401-4.16 Diamond grinding.
+403-4.15 Diamond grinding.
 Diamond grinding shall be completed prior to pavement grooving.
 Diamond grinding shall be accomplished by sawing with saw blades impregnated with industrial diamond abrasive.

 Diamond grinding shall be performed with a machine designed specifically for diamond grinding capable of cutting a path at least 3 feet (0.9 m) wide.
-The saw blades shall be 1/8-inch (3-mm) wide with a sufficient number of blades to create grooves between 0.090 and 0.130 inches (2 and 3.5 mm) wide; and peaks and ridges approximately 1/32 inch (1 mm) higher than the bottom of the grinding cut.
+The saw blades shall be 1/8-inch (3-mm) wide with a minimum of 55 to 60 blades per 12 inches (300 mm) of cutting head width; grooves between 0.090 and 0.130 inches (2 and 3.5 mm) wide; and peaks and ridges approximately 1/32 inch (1 mm) higher than the bottom of the grinding cut.
 The actual number of blades will be determined by the Contractor and depend on the hardness of the aggregate.
-Equipment or grinding procedures that cause ravels, aggregate fractures, spalls or disturbance to the pavement will not be permitted.
-Contractor shall demonstrate to the RPR that the grinding equipment will produce satisfactory results prior to making corrections to surfaces.
+Equipment or grinding procedures that causes ravels, aggregate fractures, spalls or disturbance to the pavement will not be permitted.

 Grinding will be tapered in all directions to provide smooth transitions to areas not requiring grinding.
 The slurry resulting from the grinding operation shall be continuously removed and the pavement left in a clean condition.
-The Contractor shall apply a surface treatment per FAA Item P-608 or other surface treatment as directed by RPR to all areas that have been subject to grinding.
+The Contractor shall apply a surface treatment per FAA Specifications, Item P-608 to all areas that have been subject to grinding.